JonKing93/pfdf/docs/api/segments.rst

         ::

-            Segments(flow, mask, max_length)
+            Segments(..., max_length)
+            Segments(..., max_length, units)

         Also specifies a maximum length for the segments in the network.
 Any segment longer than this length will be split into multiple pieces.
-The split pieces will all have the same length, which will be <= max_length.
-The units of max_length should be the base units of the (affine) transform associated with the flow raster.
-In practice, this is usually units of meters.
-The maximum length must be at least as long as the diagonal of the raster pixels.
+The split pieces will all have the same length, which will be < max_length.
+Note that the max_length must be at least as long as the diagonal of the raster pixels.
+By default, this command interprets max_length in meters.
+Use the ``units`` option to specify max_length in different units instead.
+Unit options include: "base" (CRS/Transform base unit), "meters" (default), "kilometers", "feet", and "miles".

+    :Inputs:
-    :Inputs: * **flow** (*Raster*) -- A TauDEM-style D8 flow direction raster
+        * **flow** (*Raster*) -- A TauDEM-style D8 flow direction raster
         * **mask** (*Raster*) -- A raster whose True values indicate the pixels that may potentially belong to a stream segment.
         * **max_length** (*scalar*) -- A maximum allowed length for segments in the network.
-Units should be the same as the units of the (affine) transform for the flow raster.
+        * **units** (*str*) -- Specifies the units of max_length.
+Options include: "base" (CRS base units), "meters" (default)", "kilometers", "feet", and "miles".

     :Outputs: *Segments* -- A *Segments* object recording the stream segments in the network.